satriachandrayw/trade-gpt/docs/PRD.md

   - **Functional Requirement**: Remove duplicates and irrelevant data points.
   - **Non-Functional Requirement**: Data cleaning should maintain data integrity and consistency.
 - **🔍 Feature Extraction**: Extract relevant features for decision making.
-  - **Functional Requirement**: Extract features such as sentiment scores from news and technical indicators from chart data.
+  - **Functional Requirement**: Extract features such as sentiment scores from news, economic impact from calendar events, and technical indicators from chart data.
   - **Non-Functional Requirement**: Feature extraction should be completed within 1 minute for each data batch.

 ### 2.3 Model Training